-The Code does not define the meaning of Vegetarian, Halal or Kosher and as such labelling issues relating to these aspects are outside of the scope of this Application.
+The Application claims that the enzyme could be used in the production of foods certified as halal and kosher or called vegetarian.
+The Code does not define these terms and as such labelling issues relating to these aspects are outside the scope of this Application.